 It is available for you to use whenever you are at home, at the workplace, or even on vacation.
 It’s possible to get medical information, a diagnosis, or even a prescription by either telephone or video conference.
 You can use Ambetter Telehealth if you need it, or you can schedule an appointment for a future time that works for you.

-Thankfully, Ambetter operates in my state, but it was a little hard to find where I needed to go to sign up, which was somewhat annoying.
+Ambetter operates in my state, but it was a little hard to find where I needed to go to sign up, which was somewhat annoying.
 Regardless, I figured it out and was able to test out getting a health insurance quote from Ambetter.

 Once I finally found the page to get a rate quote, the information they were asking for was pretty straightforward – zip code, name, email, and phone number.
 The only thing required, though, was zip code.